prometheus/docs/content/docs/practices/naming.md

 The metric and label conventions presented in this document are not required for using Prometheus, but can serve as both a style-guide and a collection of best practices.
-Individual organizations may want to approach e.g. naming conventions differently.
+Individual organizations may want to approach naming conventions differently.

 ## Metric names